 When to see a doctor

 Pulmonary edema that comes on suddenly (acute pulmonary edema) is life-threatening.
-Get emergency assistance if you have any of the following acute signs and symptoms:
+Call 911 or emergency medical assistance if you have any of the following acute signs and symptoms:

 - Shortness of breath, especially if it comes on suddenly